Wild Orchids of South East England 1

 - Level: Open for Everyone

-Simon Harrap is a freelance naturalist and photographer, specialising in flowers and birds.
-He has authored several books, including Orchids of Britain and Ireland: A Field and Site Guide (with Anne Harrap), Flowers of the Norfolk Broads and Flowers of the Norfolk Coast, as well as Tits, Nuthatches and Treecreepers and Where to Watch Birds in Britain.
-For over 25 years he has been leading overseas birdwatching tours as well as organising botanical walks and workshops in Norfolk.
+Simon Harrap is a naturalist and photographer specialising in flowers and birds.
+He has authored several books, including Orchids of Britain and Ireland: A Field and Site Guide (with Anne Harrap), A Pocket Guide to the Orchids of Britain and Ireland, Harrap’s Wild Flowers, Flowers of the Norfolk Broads and Flowers of the Norfolk Coast, as well as the RSPB Pocket Guide to British Birds, Tits, Nuthatches and Treecreepers and Where to Watch Birds in Britain.
+For over 25 years he led overseas birdwatching tours, specialising in southern Asia and Madagascar, as well as organising botanical walks and workshops in Norfolk.
+Nowadays, together with Anne Harrap, he manages ‘Natural Surroundings’, a plant nursery, gardens and reserve in North Norfolk dedicated to the promotion of wildlife-friendly gardening, plants and other British wildlife.

 View your basket